 Can taking antiviral medication during pregnancy cause pregnancy complications?

-No. Several studies found no higher risk pregnancy complications when women had been treated with oseltamivir or zanamivir during pregnancy.
-Less information is published for other antiviral medications.
+Several studies found no higher risk pregnancy complications when women had been treated with oseltamivir or zanamivir during pregnancy.
+Less information is published for other antiviral medications.*

 I am pregnant and think I may have the flu.
 Should I talk to my healthcare provider about antiviral medication?

-Yes.
-You should talk to your healthcare provider as soon as possible.
+Talk to your healthcare provider as soon as possible.
 Pregnant women are at an increased risk for complications from the flu.
 Some of these complications can put both the mother’s and her developing baby’s health at serious risk.
 Taking an antiviral medication within 48 hours (the earlier the better) of your first symptoms can reduce the chance that you will have severe complications.
 The medication may still be helpful when they are started later than this, so talk to your healthcare provider even if you have already been sick for more than 2 days.
-For current recommendations regarding prevention and treatment of flu with antiviral medications during pregnancy, visit the Centers for Disease Control and Prevention (CDC)’s website at https://www.cdc.gov/flu/protect/vaccine/pregnant.htm.
+For current recommendations regarding prevention and treatment of flu with antiviral medications during pregnancy, visit the Centers for Disease Control and Prevention (CDC)’s website at https://www.cdc.gov/flu/protect/vaccine/pregnant.htm.*

 I am pregnant and my husband has the flu.
 Should I take oseltamivir so that I don’t get sick?